Saadzoi Law

 Just because the defendant isn’t actually prohibited from ARD consideration under 75 PA Code § 3807(a)(2) doesn’t mean she is entitled to participate.
 The prohibitions set forth in Section 3807(a)(2) are only the minimum criteria, and a district attorney is free to establish more stringent criteria for recommending DUI defendants for ARD.

-Find out if you meet requirements for the ARD program
+Find out if you meet the requirements for the ARD program

 Get a Free Legal Case Evaluation